NathanRVance/homelinuxserver/_ramblings/snarky-quips.markdown

 >Perhaps these great names were never meant to stay.

 The Ironic Child
->I don't care if it's good, just please my taste
+>I don't care if it's good, just please my taste,
 >Nor if it is right so long as it feels right.
->Your truth's your opinion - out of my face.
+>Your truth's your opinion - out of my face;
 >Your speech is as free as my tolerance for hate.
 >Fake news and conspiracies are quite fine
 >When the witch hunt is after an enemy of mine.